Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The corporate financial reporting framework in Ukraine is governed by the requirements outlined in the Joint Stock Company Law of 2008, the Law on Accounting and Financial Reporting in Ukraine of 1999 (as amended in 2011 and 2017), the Law on Audit of Financial Statements and Auditing of 2017 as well as the laws and regulations governing financial institutions and securities market participants.
+The corporate financial reporting framework in Ukraine is governed by the Joint Stock Company Law of 2008, the Law on Accounting and Financial Reporting in Ukraine of 1999 (as amended in 2011 and 2017), the Law on Audit of Financial Statements and Auditing of 2017, as well as laws and regulations governing financial institutions and securities market participants.

-According to the Law on Audit of Financial Statements and Auditing of 2017, statutory audits are mandatory for public interest entities, large enterprises and medium enterprises as defined in the Law on Accounting and Financial Reporting in Ukraine of 1999.
+According to the Law on Audit of Financial Statements and Auditing of 2017, statutory audits are mandatory for public interest entities, large enterprises, and medium-sized enterprises as defined in the Law on Accounting and Financial Reporting in Ukraine of 1999.

 -